Are your web pages loading slow? I bet I know why!

 While speed impacts are minimal, it appears my featured images are not actually sized properly.
 You can also see the GTmetrix impacts they have as well.

-And because this is a featured image and loads above the content, it could impact the largest contentful paint as well.
+And because this is a featured image and loads above the content, it could also impact the largest contentful paint.

 To get the correct size, right-click on your featured image, click Inspect and look for the rendered size.